Beautiful Easy Hikes Near Burlington, Vermont

 Begin your hike at the Ethan Allen Homestead Museum and take the Homestead Loop, to the Pond Trail, to the Peninsula Loop for an easy hike under three miles.

-Much of this hike travels next to the Winooski River, with opportunities for spotting wildlife, including raccoons, otters, beavers, and deer.
+Much of this hike runs along the Winooski River, with opportunities to spot wildlife, including raccoons, otters, beavers, and deer.
 There are boardwalks through the wetlands, but this is still a wet walk year-round.

 Ethan Allen Homestead Park is managed by the Winooski Valley Park District.
 Need a trail map?
 Here ya go!